Why do you clone SSD in Windows 7?

 A target SSD to receive the cloned data

 The cables to connect the second SSD.
 If it’s a laptop with only one drive bay, you can connect the second drive as an external drive with a SATA-to-USB adapter.
 If you PC has more than one drive bay, you can install your new SSD without extra connection devices.

-Pick an easy-to-use SSD cloning freeware and download it.
+Pick an easy-to-use SSD cloning software and download it

-How to clone SSD in Windows 7 for free?
+How to clone SSD in Windows 7 without data loss

-If you’ve decided to have a try on the freeware AOMEI Backupper Standard, you can quickly clone SSD in Windows 7, Windows 8, Windows 10, etc. with the free feature, Disk Clone.
+If you’ve decided to have a try on the tool AOMEI Backupper Professional, you can quickly clone SSD in Windows 7, Windows 8, Windows 10, etc. with Disk Clone feature.

 ★ It will clone all the stuff on the current boot drive.
 If your boot disk was initialized as master boot record (MBR), it should include system reserved partition and system drive.
 If you have partitioned your SSD before installing Win 7, it would not generate a system reserved partition.